fuseraft/kiwi/docs/README.md

 #### Standard Library

-The *standard library* exists relative to Astral.
+The *standard library* exists relative to Kiwi.

-Astral finds its executable location, then searches the parent directory for a subdirectory called `lib`.
+Kiwi finds its executable location, then searches the parent directory for a subdirectory called `lib`.

-If Astral is located at `/usr/bin/astral`, then the Standard Library must be located at `/usr/lib/astral`.
+If Kiwi is located at `/usr/bin/kiwi`, then the Standard Library must be located at `/usr/lib/kiwi`.

 #### Local Library

 A *local library* exists relative to your program.

-Astral searches for a subdirectory called `lib` in the same directory as your program.
+Kiwi searches for a subdirectory called `lib` in the same directory as your program.

 ### Lexer